 The moon will begin to cover the sun at 1:23 p.m. on Monday, Aug.
 21. At 2:44 p.m., it will be at its maximum coverage, about 70 percent, and the partial eclipse will end at 4 p.m., according to NASA.

 The full eclipse will be visible in the path of totality, which stretches through 14 states.
-You can also watch NASA’s live stream of the full eclipse.
+You can also watch one of these livestreams of the full eclipse.

 Do you really need those solar glasses?

 If you go to a viewing event, check to see if eclipse glasses will be provided.
-You can also get them ahead of time at certain public libraries that are hosting viewing events.
+For those who didn't get a pair in time, try making a viewing device like a pin-hole viewer.

 What are the best NYC spots to see the partial eclipse?

 The best places to see the eclipse will be in open spaces, like a field or beach, the Parks Department said.

 The department offers a list of good spots in each of the boroughs, including Van Cortlandt Park in the Bronx, Sheep Meadow in Central Park, Sunset Park in Brooklyn, Flushing Meadows-Corona Park in Queens and Conference House Park on Staten Island.